JhonEmmanuelTorres/Implementaciones/Data Structures/C++/README.txt

-To generate exes you should write in console
+To generate the bins you should write in console

 $ make